prakhar1989/devlog/content/blog/microsoft-oneweek-hackathon-2018.md

 At a staggering ~24k participants and ~6k projects worldwide, the range of technology used in this hackathon incredible.
 From [Hololens](https://www.microsoft.com/en-us/hololens) and [brain-computer interfaces](https://www.emotiv.com/epoc/) to [robotics](https://www.rethinkrobotics.com/intera/) and artificial intelligence - it was all here.
 Putting together a prototype requires a level of skill and hustle that Microsoft hopes to leverage as it continues being a worthy competitor to the likes of Google, Facebook and Amazon.

 ## Hackathon 2017
 My last year's hackathon project was titled Deep Comic.
 The idea was to take a video and generate a 3-frame comic strip.
-The user could then add speed bubbles on top of the image and share it with their friends.
+The user could then add speech bubbles on top of the image and share it with their friends.
 This was all done on a standard Android device without any need for an internet connection.

 The team of four that made everything happen included: Me, Noranart Vesdapunt, Kandarp Makwana and Melissa Regalia.
 Our project created a good amount of buzz during the show-and-tell "Science Fair" and we ended up being placed 3rd in the "Millenial" category.